-- Each game needs to make use of GPS features or have an AR element to it – ideally (but not necessarily) both.
+- Each game needs to make use of GPS features or have an AR aspect to it – ideally (but not necessarily) both.

 - The game will feature an element of collection – these can be resources, treasure or monsters.

-- It needs to be for mobile devices (e.g. tablet, phone, or portable gaming consoles).
-This is fairly obvious but something important to keep in mind nonetheless.
+- It must be for mobile devices (e.g. tablet, phone, or portable gaming consoles).
+This is fairly obvious but something important to keep in mind.